Industrial News

 The Industrial News was a newspaper serving Iaeger, West Virginia, and surrounding McDowell County.
-Published weekly, it had a 2016 circulation of 972 and was owned by Moffett Newspapers.
+Published weekly, it had a 2016 circulation of 972 and was owned by Moffitt Newspapers.
 It ceased publishing in March 2017.

 History

 The paper was started in 1923 by R. R. Cauble, previously of the Miners Journal.
-Originally published in Coeburn, Virginia, the paper was initially move to Pocahontas County in early 1926, after its 1925 sale to editor James A. Johnson.
+Originally published in Coeburn, Virginia, the paper was initially moved to Pocahontas County in early 1926, after its 1925 sale to editor James A. Johnson.
 It was subsequently moved to Iaeger in September 1926.
 Johnson, who was made a member of the 50 year club of the West Virginia State Newspaper Council in 1941, sold the paper in 1945 and retired, dying two years later.

 The paper does not appear to have ever had a website.
 In recent years it had been run by Moffett Newspapers, under publisher Melissa Nester.